Kelley/Kelly is the second most common surname in Ireland. The main clans were located in Galway and Meath.

 All is not well.
 Viking raids in the territory are increasing and the years ahead hold

-raids by the Normans, the English and the neighbouring clans of the O'Connors and
+raids by the Normans, the English and the neighboring clans of the O'Connors and

 OKelly Net now brings you the most comprehensive history